valora-inc/wallet/WALLET.md

 ### Running in forno (data saver) mode

 By default, the mobile wallet app runs geth in lightest sync mode where all the epoch headers are fetched.
-The default sync mode is defined in by `SYNC_DEFAULT_MODE` in the `.env` files in [wallet/packages/mobile](wallet/packages/mobile).
+The default sync mode is defined in by `SYNC_DEFAULT_MODE` in the `.env` files in the repository root.

 To run the wallet in forno (Data Saver) mode, using a trusted node rather than the local geth node as a provider, turn it on from the Data Saver page in settings or update the `FORNO_ENABLED_INITIALLY` parameter in the .env file linked above.
 When forno mode is turned back off, the wallet will switch to the default sync mode as specified in the .env file.
 By default, the trusted node is `https://{TESTNET}-forno.celo-testnet.org`, however any trusted node can be used by updating `DEFAULT_FORNO_URL`.
 In forno mode, the wallet signs transactions locally in web3 then sends them to the trusted node.